skeyas/ROS/README.md

 # Homework Nine
 This assignment consists of the files line_follow_sim.cpp and line_follow_sim.launch.
 It tracks which section of the image from the Gazebo contains the most blue pixels and moves the simulated robot in that direction.

-#Homework Ten
+# Homework Ten
 This assignment consists of the files move_to_object.cpp and move_to_object.launch.
-It moves the simulated robo in the direction of the nearest object tracked by the LIDAR.
+It moves the simulated robot in the direction of the nearest object tracked by the LIDAR.

+# Homework Eleven
+This assignmen consists of the route_follower.cpp file.
+It moves the robot through the points provided by the route_publisher file.